2021–22 NFL playoffs: NFC: Los Angeles Rams 30, Tampa Bay Buccaneers 27

 Early in the third quarter, Rams receiver Brandon Powell returned a punt 33 yards to the Buccaneers 28-yard line.
 Six plays later, Stafford scored on a 1-yard touchdown run to put Los Angeles ahead 27–3 with 7:07 left in the period.
 Tampa Bay responded by advancing 62 yards in 11 plays, featuring a 42-yard pass from Brady to Gronkowski.
 Succop's 31-yard field goal finished the drive and made the score 27–6.
 Then Jamel Dean forced a fumble from Kupp, which Sean Murphy-Bunting recovered for the Buccaneers and returned to the Los Angeles 30-yard line.
 From there, Tampa Bay gained 30 yards in 8 plays and scored on Leonard Fournette's 1-yard touchdown run, cutting their deficit to 27–13 in the closing seconds of the third quarter.

 The Rams had to punt on their next drive, but linebacker Von Miller forced and recovered a fumble on the Buccaneers 25 while sacking Brady on the next play.
-Los Angeles seemed to be in prime position to put the game away, but they gave the ball right back to the Buccaneers on their next play, as a fumbled snap out of shotgun formation was recovered by defensive lineman Jason Pierre-Paul on the Tampa Bay 45.
-Brady then led the team to a 3rd and 5 on the Rams 25-yard line, only to turn the ball over on downs due to a 9-yard sack by Leonard Floyd and an incompletion over the next two plays.
+Los Angeles seemed to be in prime position to put the game away, but they gave the ball right back to the Buccaneers on their next play, as a fumbled snap out of shotgun formation was recovered by defensive lineman Jason Pierre-Paul on the Los Angeles 45.
+Brady then led the team to a 3rd-and-5 on the Rams 25-yard line, only to turn the ball over on downs due to a 9-yard sack by Leonard Floyd and an incompletion over the next two plays.
 Then the Rams drove to the Tampa Bay 29-yard line.
 With 6:33 left on the clock, Gay attempted a 47-yard field goal, but it fell a yard short of the crossbar.
 Tampa Bay made it to the Rams 28 on their ensuing possession, but once again turned the ball over on downs.

 A Rams punt gave the Buccaneers the ball back with 3:56 left in the game, where they went 77 yards in 3 plays in 36 seconds to score on Brady's 55-yard touchdown pass to Mike Evans, making the score 27–20.
 Then on the second play of the Rams next drive, Ndamukong Suh forced a fumble from Akers that Lavonte David recovered on the Rams 30-yard line with 2:23 remaining.
-Brady then led the Bucs 30 yards in 8 plays to score on Fournette's 9-yard touchdown run on 4th and 1, tying the score at 27 with 42 seconds left in the game.
+Brady then led the Bucs 30 yards in 8 plays to score on Fournette's 9-yard touchdown run on 4th-and-1, tying the score at 27 with 42 seconds left in the game.
 After a touchback on the kickoff, Stafford threw a 20-yard pass to Kupp on the second play of the Rams next possession.
 Then he completed a 44-yard pass to Kupp on the Bucs 12-yard line.
 Following a spike to stop the clock with 4 seconds left, Gay's 30-yard field goal sent the Rams to the NFC Championship game.